Does Provocative Dress Ever Cause Rape?

 And while different rapists have different ways of thinking, they are all sexist.
 At the least, they believe they have more right to a woman’s body than a woman does, herself.

-Posted on September 26, 2011, in feminism, gender, psychology, rape, sexism, women and tagged feminism, gender, psychology, rape, rapists, sexism, sexual assault, Slut Walk, women.
+Posted on September 26, 2011, in feminism, gender, psychology, rape and sexual assault, sexism, women and tagged feminism, gender, psychology, rape and sexual assault, rapists, sexism, sexual assault, Slut Walk, women.
 Bookmark the permalink.
-59 Comments.
+282 Comments.